The Czech Republic’s research infrastructures at a glance

 Extreme Light Infrastructure – the “CERN of Lasers”

 The Extreme Light Infrastructure (ELI) is the world’s leading laser-based research infrastructure, which serves for cutting-edge basic and applied research in physical, chemical, material and medical sciences, as well as breakthrough industrial innovations.
-Implementation of ELI facilities, including ELI Beamlines in Dolní Břežany, Czech Republic, has been completed with commissioning well under way and initial operations with early users.
-The European Research Infrastructure Consortium (ELI ERIC) was established by the European Commission in May 2021 to manage ELI operations for the benefit of international academic and industrial users.
+Implementation of ELI facilities, including ELI Beamlines in Dolní Břežany, Czech Republic, has been completed with commissioning well under way and initial operations with early users and user operation phase with ordinary user calls has started.
+The European Research Infrastructure Consortium (ELI ERIC) was established by the European Commission in April 2021 to manage ELI operations for the benefit of international academic and industrial users.
 The establishment of ELI ERIC with its statutory seat located in the Czech Republic brings together the countries of the major ELI user communities and enables them to access the world’s most intense and shortest-pulsed lasers for research and innovation.
 ELI ERIC will ensure long-term sustainable operations and further technological development of ELI as an international flagship research infrastructure initiative.
 ELI ERIC will provide environments for the collaboration of thousands of leading scientists from all around the world and enable high-tech industries and innovators to be involved in the development of state-of-the-art technologies.
 From the macro-economic point of view, the ELI facilities situated in Central and Eastern Europe increase cohesion within the European Research Area by bridging the research and innovation divide in the EU.

 Radka Wildová